A

 Analog

 Chemistry.
-A structural derivative of a parent compound that often differs from it by a single
+A structural derivative of a parent compound that often differs from it by a single element.

 The American Heritage® Dictionary of the English Language, Fourth Edition